eslint/eslint/docs/src/rules/sort-imports.md

 ### `ignoreMemberSort`

+When `true`, the rule ignores the member sorting within a `multiple` member import declaration.
 Default is `false`.

-Ignores the member sorting within a `multiple` member import declaration.

 Examples of **incorrect** code for this rule with the default `{ "ignoreMemberSort": false }` option: